OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 :term:`Dereferencing <dereference>` means to follow a reference to get the value of its pointee.
-The value of the dereference of ``empRef`` in the figure above is the ``Employee`` object.
+Dereferencing ``empRef`` in the figure above gives back its pointee, the ``Employee`` object.
 So, "dereference" just means to access the value of the pointee.
 Visually, the result of a dereference is the object pointed to by the arrow.
-The key restriction is that the reference must have a pointee for the dereference to access.
+The key restriction is that the reference must have a pointee to access.
 A lot of bugs in reference code involve violating that one restriction.
 A reference must be assigned a pointee before dereference operations